-- Changes to the visual amenity and character of the project vicinity as the quarry is progressively developed, with particular regard to vantage points on public land and offshore including roads, nearby private residences and tourist attractions. - Effects on the landscape values of the project vicinity, including the adjacent Arthurs Seat State Park - Possible cumulative landscape and visual effects of the proposed quarry and Hillview Quarry site.
+- Changes to the visual amenity and character of the project vicinity as the quarry is progressively developed, with particular regard to vantage points on public land including roads and nearby private residences. - Effects on the landscape values of the project vicinity, including the adjacent Arthurs Seat State Park.

-- Characterise the visual character and associated landscape values of the project vicinity. - Identify viewsheds in which the project site features, including from nearby residences (where permitted), public lookouts, tourist attractions, roads and key vantage points in the vicinity.
+- Characterise the visual character and associated landscape values of the project vicinity. - Identify viewsheds in which the project site features, including from nearby residences (where permitted), public lookouts, roads and key vantage points in the vicinity.

-Outline and evaluate potential and proposed quarry design, staging and progressive rehabilitation options that could mitigate effects on landscape and visual amenity from nearby residences, public lookouts, tourist attractions, roads and key vantage points in the vicinity.
+Outline and evaluate potential and proposed quarry design, staging and progressive rehabilitation options that could mitigate effects on landscape and visual amenity from nearby residences, public lookouts, roads and key vantage points in the vicinity.